 Seasonal changes in natural light that affect high southern latitude areas can condition the mood of the people living there, leading to what is known as “seasonal sensitivity” (SS).
 This condition is the sensitivity of individuals to seasonal variations related to the time of exposure to sunlight (increased during the summer and decreased during the winter) [1], leading to a disorder characterized by hypersomnia, increased carbohydrate appetite, weight gain and extreme fatigue [2,3].
 Physiologically, these changes can induce disruptions in the circadian rhythm and neuroendocrine dysregulation (e.g., melatonin, which is directly related to sleep disturbances, and serotonin, which is related to depressive symptoms) [4–6].
 The autonomic dysregulation and consequent variations in vagal tone and alterations in cardiac regulation in the face of stress can lead to an increased risk of cardiovascular disease [7,8].
 These physiological effects, associated with psycho-social adaptation, can affect mental health, where higher levels of anxiety and depressive symptoms can occur (REF).
 The SS can make derivative a psychopathological phenomenon called seasonal affective disorder (SAD), which generates consequences in the social adaptation and perception of happiness of the individual, directly related to a poor quality of life [1,2,9,10].
 SAD severity includes a subsyndromal-SAD (S-SAD) cyclical form of “winter blues” to severe depression [11].

-Physical activity is a non-pharmacological intervention that results in systemic beneficial changes, modulating the neuroendocrine system (REF), which attenuates depressive and anxiety symptoms and is an effective and accessible treatment for SAD and S-SAD [12].
-The benefits of incorporating regular exercise and maintaining a high level of physical activity as part of daily living activities have been extensively studied and are well known.
-Some of these are summarized as improved cardiorespiratory fitness, reduced risk of cardiometabolic diseases, improved self-esteem and mood, promotion of social integration, improved management of chronic diseases and many other associated benefits that translate into a better quality of life at different stages of life [13,14].
-On the other hand, it has been well-studied that those sedentary behaviors increase the risk of cardiovascular diseases, diabetes, obesity, and stroke, among others [15,16].
-According to World Health Organization [17], the classification of a physically active person considers that a certain amount of time of medium to high-intensity physical activity is met, for example, 150-300 minutes of medium to high intensity aerobic physical activity [17].
+Physical activity is a non-pharmacological intervention that results in systemic beneficial changes, modulating the neuroendocrine system (REF), which attenuates depressive and anxiety symptoms and is an effective and accessible treatment for SAD and S-SAD [12], as voluntary physical exercise can be an inducer of neurogenesis and neuronal differentiation in certain brain areas, which has been compared to antidepressant drugs [13-15].
+On the other hand, the benefits of incorporating regular exercise and maintaining a high level of physical activity as part of daily living activities have been extensively studied and are well known.
+Some of these are summarized as improved cardiorespiratory fitness, reduced risk of cardiometabolic diseases, improved self-esteem and mood, promotion of social integration, improved management of chronic diseases and many other associated benefits that translate into a better quality of life at different stages of life [16,17].
+On the other side, it has been well-studied that those sedentary behaviors increase the risk of cardiovascular diseases, diabetes, obesity, and stroke, among others [18,19].
+According to World Health Organization [20], the classification of a physically active person considers that a certain amount of time of medium to high-intensity physical activity is met, for example, 150-300 minutes of medium to high intensity aerobic physical activity [20].
+While being physically active would improve health status, the intensity of physical exercise should be taken into account, as it has been shown that training with moderate intensity can decrease depressive symptomatology and levels of proinflammatory cytokines such as tumor necrosis factor-alpha (TNF-α); high-intensity intervallic training (HIIT), can also decrease depressive symptoms, but increases perceived stress and proinflammatory cytokines compared to moderate intensity [21-23].